PDP before and after UGC: what actually changes on the page

 Picture the brand-only PDP.
 A clean hero, a gallery, a spec strip, a star average sitting above a buy button with no faces behind it.
 Everything visible on the page was made by the people selling the thing.
 It is internally consistent and externally unconvincing, because at the exact point the shopper starts to doubt, the only voice in the room is still the seller's.

 So the doubt resolves off the page.
-The shopper opens a new tab, searches the product name plus "review", and you have handed the most important moment of the sale to a search result you do not control.
+The shopper opens a new tab, searches the product name plus "review", and you have handed the most important moment of the sale to a search result you do not own.
 The page did not fail because it was ugly.
-It failed because it ran out of voices.
+It failed because it ran out of voices at the one point a second voice mattered.

 Brand-only PDP